Why Feed Unwanted

 Is believed that pheromones are released in a.
 Urine b.
 Feces c.
 Exhaled breath d.
 Subcutaneous glands at base of tail e.
 Subcutaneous glands at base of foot pads.

-- This inference is supported by the fact that intense, fighting dogs are often compulsive urine sniffers and urine markers.
+- This inference is supported by the fact that hostile, fighting dogs are often compulsive urine sniffers and pee markers.

-- Further, a comprehensive reduction on aggression is noticed when the dogs are not permitted to sniff and mark urine.
+- Further, a comprehensive reduction on aggression is actually noticed when the dogs are not permitted in order to sniff and mark urine.

-- Is important to understand dog pheromones because it acts as a trigger or paint primer for certain types of behavior.
+- Is important to be aware of dog pheromones because it acts as a trigger or paint primer for certain types of behavior.

 - Have you ever seen a dog attacking another dog for no apparent reason?